codepath/android_guides/Dependency-Injection-with-Dagger-2.md

 }
 ```

-   If you forget to add this line, you will likely to see an error about an injection target missing.
+   If you forget to add this line, you will likely see an error about an injection target missing.
 Similar to how private/public variables are managed, using a parent component allows more explicit control and better encapsulation, but using subcomponents makes dependency injection easier to manage at the expense of less encapsulation.

   * **Two dependent components cannot share the same scope.**  For instance, two components cannot both be scoped as `@Singleton`.
 This restriction is imposed because of reasons described [here](https://github.com/google/dagger/issues/107#issuecomment-71073298).
 Dependent components need to define their own scope.